Exercise and Fitness as You Age

 Exercise and fitness as you age: Tips for frail or chair–bound adults

-Even if you are frail or chair-bound, you can still experience the mood-boosting effects of exercise.
-Chair-bound adults can improve fitness with strength training, flexibility, and even some cardio activities.
+Even if you are frail or chair-bound, you can still experience the physical and mental benefits of exercise.
+Chair-bound adults can improve fitness with strength training, flexibility, and cardio activities.
 If being chair-bound has prevented you from trying exercise in the past, take heart knowing that when you become more physically active, the results will amaze you.
 Like any exercise program, a chair-bound fitness routine takes a little creativity and personalization to keep it fun.

 - Strength: Use free weights (“dumbbells”) to do repetitive sets of lifting.
 Don’t have weights?
 Use anything that is weighted and fits in your hand, like soup cans.